Project Scale is an INTERPOL initiative to detect, suppress and combat fisheries crime.

 - Provide expert recommendations on more effective and efficient fisheries-related environmental law compliance and enforcement;

-- Conduct region- or commodity-specific operations tailored to the needs of vulnerable areas, such as the West African coastal region.
+- Conduct region- or commodity-specific operations tailored to the needs of vulnerable areas.